kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 - Apache 2.4 with mod_rewrite, mod_proxy, mod_headers, and mod_setenvif (mod_cfml is optional and not modified by this package).

-- Lucee-related directives found in global Apache config as well as site-specific `.htaccess` will be migrated into semantically correct `.conf` files (e.g. `lucee-proxy.conf`) and `<VirtualHost>` blocks to enable toggling (also best practice for performance, consistency, security, and manageability).
+- Lucee-related directives found in global Apache config as well as site-specific `.htaccess` will be migrated into semantically correct `.conf` files (e.g. `lucee-proxy.conf`) to enable toggling (also best practice for performance, consistency, security, and manageability).

-- Other than the initial option to enter your Lucee install path, the config assumes default Apache paths and proxying of .cf* files to Lucee via http or AJP through Tomcat.
-However, because it's open source, you can customize if you need to, and pull requests are always welcome!

 ## Backup Folders